Robert Irvine’s Public House

 Service on the day we visited was a little overwhelmed but they had a large event in attendance and had just opened so I don’t think that will be typical.
 The staff was unfailingly good natured and friendly so that helped.

-There are lots of restaurants in Vegas doing similar things (heck, there are two others called Public House on The Strip) at similar price points and, if I’m being honest, a few that I like better (Citizen’s Kitchen, Culinary Dropout, and Tom’s Urban all come to mind).
+There are lots of restaurants in Vegas doing similar things (heck, there are two others called Public House on The Strip) at similar price points and, if I’m being honest, a few that I like better.
 But if you like a little celebrity with your restaurant explorations, this is one of the few that comes in at a relatively moderate price point so put it on your list.